daNutzzzzz/Linux-Configuration/ProxMox/Base Install and Recovery.md

 fdisk /dev/sd* (to edit the disk again)

-	g to create the new partition
+	n to create the new partition
 	w to write it

 # Create FS - https://nubcakes.net/index.php/2019/03/05/how-to-add-storage-to-proxmox/
 mkfs.ext4 -L adisk /dev/sd*